-The asset acquisition is contingent on customary closing conditions, including the closing by us of financing sufficient to consummate such acquisition.
+The asset acquisition is contingent on customary closing conditions, including the completion of the Class B common stock and the preferred stock offerings.
 If the closing does not occur on or before June 30, 2005, we may be required to pay Name Development a termination fee of \$1.5 million through a combination of cash and equity.
 We have also agreed to file a registration statement to register the shares of Class B common stock issued as equity consideration in the transaction or any shares of Class B common stock issued in connection with payment of the termination fee for resale on Form S-3 once we become eligible to file such a registration statement with the SEC.